 You don't have to be a great swimmer, but you do have to be a good/strong swimmer.
 Scroll down for a description and a video showing the pre-test.

 Poor swimming is the number one cause of not being successful in the lifeguard course.
 The prerequisite test is described below.
-Keep in mind, that you must be able to swim front crawl (freestyle) with breathing to the side, OR breaststroke with breathing putting your face in and breathing to the front.
+Keep in mind, that you must be able to swim a proper front crawl (freestyle) with breathing to the side, OR a proper breaststroke with breathing putting your face in and breathing to the front each stroke.
 You must know how to do one of these two strokes correctly.

 If you were never on a swim team, go to a pool and try the prerequisite test.

 Do I swim well enough to be a lifeguard?

 A. SWIM 300 yards continuously using a proper front crawl or proper breaststroke